rs1909/InvariantModels/README.md

 The package has been used to demonstrate the methods in papers

-  1. *R. Szalai.* Machine-learning invariant foliations in forced systems for reduced order modelling, *preprint*, 2024
+  1. *R. Szalai.* Machine-learning invariant foliations in forced systems for reduced order modelling, *[preprint](https://arxiv.org/abs/2403.14514)*, 2024
-  2. *R. Szalai.* Non-resonant invariant foliations of quasi-periodically forced systems, *preprint*, 2024
+  2. *R. Szalai.* Non-resonant invariant foliations of quasi-periodically forced systems, *[preprint](https://arxiv.org/abs/2403.14771)*, 2024

+There are two other papers that explain the background of the methods.

+  3. *R. Szalai*, Data-Driven Reduced Order Models Using Invariant Foliations, Manifolds and Autoencoders, J Nonlinear Sci 33, 75 (2023). [link](https://doi.org/10.1007/s00332-023-09932-y)
+  4. *R. Szalai*, Invariant spectral foliations with applications to model order reduction and synthesis.
+Nonlinear Dyn 101, 2645–2669 (2020). [link](https://doi.org/10.1007/s11071-020-05891-1)

+Paper [4] introduced the idea of using invariant foliations for reduced order modelling, paper [3] has shown that only invariant foliations can be used for genuine data-driven reduced order modelling (when we classify all possible methods into: a) autoencoders, b) invariant foliations, c) invariant manifolds, d) equation-free models.

 There are four examples.
 For paper 1: